BaeBischops/udacity_ai_programming_with_python/README.md

 <h1>AI Programming with Python Nano Degree</h1>

-Welcome to the repository for the "AI Programming with Python Nano Degree" program by Udacity.
-In this repository, you will find the code, projects, and resources related to the program.
-Whether you're a student looking to complete the course or just interested in learning about AI and Python, this repository has something for everyone.
+Welcome to my GitHub repository showcasing the projects and coursework I've completed as part of the "AI Programming with Python Nano Degree."
+This repository serves as my portfolio to demonstrate my skills and knowledge in artificial intelligence, machine learning, and data science.

 <h3>Program Overview</h3>